CalieR/module-one-final-project-guidelines-london-web-career-021819/README.md

 ActiveRecord::Base.logger = nil
 ```
 ------------------------------------------------------------------------------------
+Calie and Manu: Superhero Card Collection

 User stories:

 1. User can enter their name
-2. User can select a superhero
+2. User can select a superhero and view their stats
-3. User can view stats about their chosen superhero
-4. User can add cards to their deck (collection)
+4. User can add cards to their collection
+5. User can delete cards from their collection
+6. User can see how many cards they have in their collection